Catalyst Mission Grant Recipients 2020-2021

 The InterUrban ArtHouse provides inclusive, stable, affordable and code-compliant space for 19 art studios which are utilized by over 26 artists and includes a teaching space, exhibition spaces, and a donations-based community café.
 InterUrban ArtHouse’s programs engage the community in celebrating diverse, authentic local culture that brings vitality and connectivity between businesses, residents, schools, government, organizations and neighborhoods.
 We collaborate with several entities and local artists of all backgrounds in order to support the changing ethnic and economic demographics of our community and to address associated challenges, all while providing diverse small business opportunities and economic variety.

 Kansas Academy of Theatrical Arts exist to teach, to inspire and to connect.
 We use educational theatre to teach and promote positive citizenship.
 We hold camps, workshops, and performances to inspire parents, students and patrons to participate and value the performing arts.
 We continually partner with and connect students to local resources thereby strengthening our community.
-We plan to continue acting out our vision: To generate in young people a sense of positive self image; To create an appreciation of multi-cultural arts; To help the current generation become a creative asset to their community; To launch youth into the world of work; and To build moral character.
+We plan to continue acting out our vision VIRTUALLY and in safe COVID compliant spaces.
+Our vision is: To generate in young people a sense of positive self image; To create an appreciation of multi-cultural arts; To help the current generation become a creative asset to their community; To launch youth into the world of work; To build moral character.

 Kansas City Actors Theatre www.kcactors.org